Training

 Tristan BERANGER

-Theses in preparation in Montpellier, as part of the Doctoral School of Information, Structures, and Systems, in partnership with IES – Institute of Electronics and Systems (laboratory) and MOdélisation et Spectroscopie TéraHertz (MoST) (research team).
+Theses currently in progress in Montpellier, as part of the Information, Structures, and Systems Doctoral School, in partnership with IES – Institute of Electronics and Systems (laboratory) and the Terahertz Modeling and Spectroscopy (MoST) research team.

 Co-supervisors: Dr. J. Torres (IES) and Dr. S. Ruffenach (L2C)

-This project is part of the LINkS consortium, funded by the European Commission under the H2020 program and involves top partners from cell biology, biochemistry, theoretical biophysics, and nanotechnology groups, as well as SMEs.
-It is a scientifically challenging project that plans to change the paradigms of the self-organization of intracellular living matter with a radically new vision of protein-protein attractive mechanisms.
-It will develop a radically new breakthrough technology of lab-on-a-chip THz biosensor.
+This project is part of the LINkS consortium, funded by the European Commission under the Horizon 2020 program, and involves leading partners from the fields of cell biology, biochemistry, theoretical biophysics, and nanotechnology, as well as small and medium-sized enterprises (SMEs).
+It is a scientifically challenging project that aims to revolutionize our understanding of the self-organization of intracellular living matter through a radically new perspective on protein-protein interaction mechanisms.
+It will develop a radically new breakthrough technology: a lab-on-a-chip THz biosensor.

-We seek to lay the foundations of a new technology, which will allow the study of intermolecular electrodynamic forces in the real complexity of biological systems and, in the long term, address proteomic analysis, biomarker identification, and associated personalized therapies.
+We aim to lay the groundwork for a new technology that will enable the study of intermolecular electrodynamic forces within the inherent complexity of biological systems and, in the long term, address proteomic analysis, biomarker identification, and related personalized therapies.

 Maria SZOŁA

-Transnational joint supervision thesis, within the framework of IRP TERAMIR
+Transnational joint supervision thesis, as part of the IRP TERAMIR project

 Co-supervisors: Dr. F. Teppe (L2C) and Dr. G. Cywinski (IHPP PAS)

-Dirac matter is a newly discovered class of condensed matter system, described by the Dirac equation.
-Distinguished examples are topological insulators, graphene, or Weyl semimetals.
-It appears as if HgCdTe would also be a good candidate, while its bandgap Eg = 0 at some concentration of Cd, temperature, or pressure.
-Then, HgCdTe becomes similar to graphene where electrons act as 2D massless fermions with zero-bandgap conical bands.
+Dirac matter is a newly discovered class of condensed matter systems described by the Dirac equation.
+Notable examples include topological insulators, graphene, and Weyl semimetals.
+It appears that HgCdTe may also be a good candidate, as its bandgap (E_g) becomes zero at certain concentrations of Cd, temperatures, or pressures.
+In this case, HgCdTe behaves similarly to graphene, where electrons act as 2D massless fermions with zero-bandgap conical bands.

-The main aim of this research is to observe a phase transition between the semimetal and semiconductor phases in HgCdTe, bulk material, and HgTe quantum wells.
-This transition would be induced by the hydrostatic pressure applied to the sample.
-To observe it, THz transmission through the samples in the magnetic field will be investigated.
+The main objective of this research is to observe a phase transition between the semimetal and semiconductor phases in HgCdTe, both in bulk material and in HgTe quantum wells.
+This transition is expected to be induced by the hydrostatic pressure applied to the sample.
+To observe it, THz transmission through the samples in a magnetic field will be investigated.

-In order to analyze the obtained data, the simplified Kane model will be used and, if necessary, a new model containing a contribution from the hydrostatic pressure will be developed.
+To analyze the obtained data, the simplified Kane model will be used, and if necessary, a new model incorporating the contribution of hydrostatic pressure will be developed.

-This research will provide an opportunity to investigate the spectral properties of THz excitations of two-dimensional gas of massless Dirac fermions.
+This research will provide an opportunity to investigate the spectral properties of THz excitations in a two-dimensional gas of massless Dirac fermions.

-Thesis 2018-2022: Terahertz Spectroscopy of Dirac Materials by Cyclotron Emission and Magneto-Absorption
+Thesis 2018–2022: Terahertz Spectroscopy of Dirac Materials via Cyclotron Emission and Magneto-Absorption

 Sebastien GEBERT